mech3132/Project_5sp/5sp_EDA.md

 ```

 OSSE QUIRK
-So it turns out that Osse has this weird quirk where they weren't sampled in the first timepoint.
+So it turns out that the Osse data has this weird quirk where they weren't sampled in the first timepoint.
 Then, in the mapping file they were given time points 1-4 instead of 2-5, which screws up how the sampling lines up.
-So, I'm going to change the "pre" numbeers so that they line up nicely with the rest of the samples.
+So, I'm going to change the "pre" numbers so that they line up nicely with the rest of the samples.

 ``` r
 # rows to change